Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [x] Tools > Organize Pages
 - [ ] Tools > Edit PDF
 - [ ] Tools > Action Wizard

+#### Q19.
+In the PDF form you are creating for a client, you are asked to create a drop-down field containing the list of states in the United States.
+The client requests that the field dispaly the instructional text "Select your state" as a default choice when the form is opened.
+How can you ensure that the instructional text is diaplyed by default in the drop-down field?

+- [x] Select the instructional text entry in the Dropdown Properties dialog box.
+- [ ] Choose commit Selected Value Immediately in the Dropdown Properties dialog box.
+- [ ] Choose Sort Items in the Dropdown Properties dialog box.
+- [ ] Choos Format Category > Special in the Dropdown Properties dialog box.